Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

-The project enables users to predict overall scores for platers in their teams based on combinations on different input attributes, which includes: age, weight, .
+The project enables users to predict overall scores for platers in their teams based on combinations on different input attributes, which includes: age, weight, strength, etc.

 The project produces player recommendations based on user entries and past searching histories.